Insurance 101

 Why offer group benefits

-As a business owner, you can purchase different types of disability and life insurance policies that can safeguard your business and help protect your cash flow if you are unable to work.
+If you own a business, you can purchase different types of disability and life insurance policies that can help support your business and employees, and even help protect your cash flow if you are unable to work.

 Small group insurance

-For coverage like life, disability, retirement planning and investments, talk to a financial professional about which options will best fit your needs.
+For coverage like life, disability, retirement planning and investments, talk to a financial advisor about which options will best fit your needs.

 Pricing